ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 - Explain why we need volumes in Docker.

-- List the volumes available in Docker, since no volumes were added before the list should be empty.
+List the volumes available in Docker, as no volumes were added before, so the list should be empty.

 ```bash
 docker volume ls